Margaret Lake, Twin Lakes, and Lake Lillian

 In striking contrast with the verdant bogs about the Twin Lakes, the trail skirts a great talus slope on its steep ascent to Lake Lillian, where the crumbling remnants of mountaintops fan far below their former heights.

 Just before reaching Lake Lillian, a glance over the ridge to the left reveals a peekaboo view of Lake Laura far below.
 Lake Lillian’s waters cascade into Lake Laura, continuing their journey as Rocky Run Creek and gathering runoff from Twin Lakes before emptying into Keechelus Lake.
-Twin Lakes – Lake Lillian Trail, October 04, 2015.
+Twin Lakes – Lake Lillian Trail, Washington.

 At last, Lake Lillian and its consort, Rampart Ridge, each holding the other in form and gaze.
 The trail ends at the water’s edge approximately 4.60 miles/7.40 km from the trailhead; the lake’s steep, rocky walls render further exploration difficult.
-Twin Lakes – Lake Lillian Trail, August 03, 2013.
+Twin Lakes – Lake Lillian Trail, Washington.

 © 2014-2024 Anthony Colburn.
 Images may not be used or reproduced in any form without express written consent.